brandon-rhodes/pyzmq-static/README.txt

-This package provides a statically-linked version of the **zmq** Python library, which is the official interface between Python and the ØMQ messaging library.
+This package provides a statically-linked version of the **zmq** Python library, which is the official interface between Python and the ØMQ messaging library:
-You can find the exuberant ØMQ web site here:

 http://www.zeromq.org/